Body Mass Index (BMI)

 What Is BMI?

-BMI (body mass index) is a calculation that estimates how much body fat a person has based on their weight and height.
-The doctor checks BMI at all routine checkups.
-Because BMI changes with age, doctors plot BMI measurements on standard gender-specific growth charts.
-Over several visits, the doctor is able to track your growth pattern.
+Starting when your child is 2 years old, the doctor will determine BMI at all routine checkups.
+Because BMI changes with age, doctors plot children's BMI measurements on standard gender-specific growth charts.
+Over several visits, the doctor is able to track your child's growth pattern.

 The categories that describe a person's weight are:

 - Underweight: BMI is below the 5th percentile age, gender, and height.

 - Healthy weight: BMI is equal to or greater than the 5th percentile and less than the 85th percentile for age, gender, and height.